jshji252/algorithms_and_data_structures/README.md

 ## Algorithms and Data Structures
 This repo contains:
-- Data Structures : collection of any data structures, and algorithms that I have studied.
+- Data Structures : collection of any data structures, and the algorithms associated with them;
-- Other Algorithms : collection of other algorithms which I usually encountered while solving algorithm questions on websites such as HackerRank, Codewars, and so on.
+- Other Algorithms : collection of other algorithms which I encountered while solving algorithm questions on websites such as HackerRank, Codewars, and so on.

 ## Why?
 Data Structures: